Skip to main content

 Add the integration

-Paste the token you copied from Harness into the API Token field.By default Corgea discovers repositories across every Harness organization the token can see.
+Paste the PAT or SAT you copied from Harness into the API Token field.By default Corgea discovers repositories across the Harness organizations and projects the token can see.
 If you want to limit which orgs Corgea looks at, enter a comma-separated list of org identifiers in the Org allowlist field (for example default,my-other-org).
-Leave it blank to allow all orgs.
+Leave it blank to allow all visible orgs.

 Add Harness integration in Corgea